JayYardley/BrutusOGX/README.md

+![BrutusOGX](https://github.com/JayYardley/BrutusOGX/blob/main/Image.jpg)
 # BrutusOGX | Original XBox .XBE patcher
-## <sup>An app that attempts to improve on the behaviours of "OGxHD", an Xbox executable patching program.</sup>
+An app that attempts to improve on the behaviours of "OGxHD", an Xbox executable patching program.

-![BrutusOGX](https://github.com/JayYardley/BrutusOGX/blob/main/Image.jpg)

 ### Features
 + Importing of **.xbe** files (Actually supports any file type)